gopesh-sharma/financialThoughts/_posts/2023-1-5-financial-loss.md

 title: 'How to Cope With Financial Loss and Move Forward'
 categories: Basics
 tags: ['finance', 'beginner', 'financial loss']
 excerpt: 'Losing money is bad, but the main problem is that if you do not understand why it happened in the first place.
-That iss why it is very important to take the time to understand your financial loss.'
+That is why it is very important to take the time to understand your financial loss.'
 date: January 5, 2023
 author: self
 image: